triton-inference-server/vllm_backend/docs/llama_multi_lora_tutorial.md

 **A docker container is strongly recommended for serving**, and this tutorial will only demonstrate how to launch triton in docker env.

-First, create a docker container using the NCG built for vllm serving:
+First, start a docker container using the tritonserver image with vLLM backend from [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver/tags):

 ```bash
 # NOTICE: you must first cd to your vllm_workspace path outside the container.